Quick Start Guide

 |---|---|

-| Pending | RMA created, awaiting customer action |
+| Pending / Submitted | Return request awaiting review |

-| Label Sent | Shipping label generated and sent to customer |
+| Label Issued | Shipping label generated for the return |

 | In Transit | Package is on its way to your warehouse |

-| Received | Package arrived at your warehouse |
+| Received | Package arrived and checked in |

 | Inspected | Items have been checked and assessed |

-| Resolved | Return completed (refunded/exchanged/credited) |
+| Resolved / Refunded | Return completed (refunded/exchanged/credited) |

 | Rejected | Return was not approved |